-The main idea of logic programs updates is to update a logic program by another logic program or by a sequence of logic programs, also called Dynamic Logic Programs (DLPs).
-The initial program of a DLP corresponds to the initial knowledge of a given (dynamic) domain, and the subsequent ones to successive updates of the domain.
-To represent negative information in logic programs and their updates, DLPs require generalized logic programs (GLPs) [21], which allow for default negation not A not only in the premises of rules but also in their heads.
+The main idea of logic programs updates is to update a logic program by another logic program or by a sequence of logic programs, also called dynamic logic programs (DLP) the initial program corresponding to the initial knowledge of a given (dynamic) domain, and the subsequent ones to successive updates of the domain.
+To represent negative information in logic programs and their updates, DLP requires generalized logic programs (GLPs) [21], which allows for default negation not A not only in the premises of rules but also in their heads.
 A language \mathcal{L} is any set of propositional atoms.
-A literal in \mathcal{L} is either an atom of \mathcal{L} or the negation of an atom.
-In general, given any set of atoms \mathcal{F} , we denote by \mathcal{F}{Lit} the set of literals over \mathcal{F} .
-Given a literal F, if F = Q, where Q is an atom, by not F we denote the negative literal not Q. Viceversa, if F = not Q, by not F we denote the atom Q. A GLP defined over a propositional language \mathcal{L} is a set of rules of the form $F \leftarrow Body$, where F is a literal in \mathcal{L} , and Body is a set of literals in \mathcal{L} .1 An interpretation I over a language \mathcal{L} is any set of literals I and I at I at I at I and I and each sequence $P_1 \oplus \ldots \oplus P_n$ a set of stable models (that is proven there to coincide with the stable models semantics when the sequence is formed by a single normal [11] or generalized program [21]).
-The rationale for the definition of a stable model M of a DLP is made in accordance with the causal rejection principle [10, 18]: If the body of a rule in a given update is true in M, then that rule rejects all rules in previous updates that are conflicting with it.
-Such rejected rules are ignored in the computation of the stable model.
-In the refined semantics for DLPs a rule may also reject conflicting rules that belong to the same update.
-Formally, the set of rejected rules of a DLP $\oplus P_i^m$ given an interpretation M is:
+A literal in \mathcal{L} is either an atom of \mathcal{L} or the negation or such an atom.
+In general, given any set of atoms \mathcal{F} we denote the by \mathcal{F}{Lit} the set of literals over \mathcal{F} .
+Given a literal L, if L=Q, where Q is an atom, by not L we denote the negative literal not Q. Viceversa, if L = not Q, by not L we denote the atom Q. A GLP defined over a propositional language \mathcal{L} is a set of rules of the form $L \leftarrow Body$, where L is a literal in \mathcal{L} , and Body is a set of literals in \mathcal{L}^{1} .
+We say a set of literals Body is true in an interpretation I (or that I satisfies Body) iff $Body \subseteq I$.
+In the paper we will use programs containing variables.
+As usual when programming within the stable models semantics, a program with variables stands for the propositional program obtained as the set of all possible ground instantiation of the program.

-Two rules τ and η are conflicting (denoted by $\tau \bowtie \eta$) iff the head of τ is the atom A and the head of η is not A, or viceversa.
-A Dynamic Logic Program over a language \mathcal{L} is a sequence $P_1 \oplus \ldots \oplus P_m$ (also denoted $\oplus P_i^m$) where the P_i s are GLPs defined over \mathcal{L} .
-The refined stable model semantics of such a DLP, defined in [1], assigns to
+Two rules τ and η are conflicting (denoted by $\tau \bowtie \eta$) iff the head of τ is the atom A and the head of η is not A or viceversa.
+A dynamic logic program over a language \mathcal{L} is a sequence $P_1 \oplus \ldots \oplus P_m$ (also denoted $\oplus P_i^m$) where the P_i s are GLPs defined over \mathcal{L} .
+The refined stable model semantics of DLP defined in [1] assigns to each sequence $P_1 \oplus \ldots \oplus P_n$ a set of stable models (that is proven there to coincide with the stable models based semantics defined in [21] when the sequence is formed by a single GLP).
+The rationale for the definition of a stable model M of a DLP is made in accordance with the causal rejection principle [9, 18]: If the body of a rule in a given update is true in M the considered rule rejects all the conflicting rules in previous updates, which means that such rules are ignored in the computation of the stable model.
+In the refined semantics for DLPs such rule also rejects any conflicting rule in the same update.
+Moreover, an atom A is assumed false by default if there is no rule, in none of the programs in the sequence, with head A and a true body in M. Formally: